dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

   Class = {}                  -- our metatable
   Class.__index = Class       -- This is a meta property (see description below)

-  function Class:method(arg)
+  -- define method function in Class function Class:method(arg)
     print('method called with ', self, arg)
   end

-  function Class:new()
-    -- factory for creating objects
+  -- define factory for creating new objects function Class:new()
     local object = {}
     setmetatable(object, Class)
     return object